PatrickCarollo/aws-microservice-cicd-iac/README.md

 ## Setup Instructions:
 _*set parameters `projectid` to a short string describing the function and `sourcebranch` to either `prov` or `dev`.
-They're used to isolate stack deployments as well as associate ci/cd services to their corresponding application services._
+They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding application services._

 1. Install or update SAM CLI

 2. Create a private ECR in AWS console. __ECR naming format:__ `<nameofyourchoosing><sourcebranch><projectid>`
-    * Change ECR name in buildspec.yml

 3. Sign into docker using aws auth, build desired initial docker image, push
     ```
     docker build -t <yourECRname> .